Arcadian (film): Plot

 Meanwhile, home alone, Joseph uses himself as bait and traps one of the creatures, intending to study it later.
-Driving the buggy in the morning, he finds Thomas and Paul, who is badly injured and unconscious, and brings them home.
+Driving the buggy in the morning, he finds Thomas and Paul, who is badly injured and unconscious, and takes them home.
 Thomas insists that they should take their father to the Rose farm, as better care can be provided there, and because Paul won't survive without medication.
 They arrive at the farm, and Mr. Rose and his wife announce they cannot spare any medicine to help him, though they are willing to let Thomas stay.
 Joseph and Thomas get into a fight, and Joseph returns home with Paul, while Thomas stays at the farm.

-Thomas is caught by Charlotte looking for medicine to bring to his father.
+Thomas is caught by Charlotte looking for medicine to take to his father.
 He convinces her to show him where it is kept and promises to return, but as he attempts to sneak back home, he is stopped at the gate and held at gunpoint by a farmhand who takes him for a looter.
 He and the other farmhands restrain Thomas and threaten to punish him for his thievery.

-Back home, Joseph finds a large hole forming under the floorboards and realizes that the creatures have been digging under the house, intending to get inside.
-At the Rose farm, they attack through a similar hole dug under the floor and kill everyone except Thomas and Charlotte, who escape to Paul's farm.
+Back home, Joseph finds a large hole forming under the floorboards and realizes the creatures have been digging under the house to get inside.
+At the Rose farm, they attack through a similar hole dug under the floor, killing everyone except Thomas and Charlotte, who escape to Paul's farm.
 There, Paul regains consciousness and suggests a course of action to fight the creatures.
 Joseph starts preparing a trap, planning to set off several gallons of fuel as an improvised fire bomb.
 In order to give the brothers and Charlotte more time to make it to safety, Paul locks the door behind them and holds the creatures off until the bomb explodes, sacrificing his life.

 The next day, Charlotte buries her parents.
 She joins Joseph and Thomas, and the trio set off to check for possible survivors on the other farms in the area.